2023 Solar Incentives Guide for West Chester, PA - Tax Credits & Rebates

 EcoWatch's West Chester, PA Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system — or reach out to a local West Chester solar installer — to better understand which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to a representative from the company that installed your solar panels – or get in touch with a local West Chester solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are the top solar panel installation companies near me?